On The Hard Problem of Consciousness

 The previous arguments suggest that the hypothesis of a generic version of substance dualism is not scientifically invalidated by the objections raised against it.

-Some thinkers claim that such an hypothesis actually plays an important role in helping us make sense of conceptual difficulties arising in the physical interpretation of the formalism of quantum mechanics, including the so called measurement problem.
+Some thinkers claim that such a hypothesis actually plays an important role in helping us make sense of conceptual difficulties arising in the physical interpretation of the formalism of quantum mechanics, including the so-called measurement problem.
 A distinguished quantum physicist, Henry Strapp (2011), has similarly argued that 'contemporary physical theory allows, and its orthodox von Neuman form entails, an interactive dualism that is fully in accord with all the law of physics.'

 These observations resonate with my own general impression that whereas contemporary physics has dramatically altered its understanding of physical reality relative to the period dominated by classical physics, many social scientists, psychologists, biologists, and brain scientists still tend to ground their views in a physics which is largely obsolete.